 • Works with Avent pump and cup system

-• Some babies need adjustment period
+• Some babies need an adjustment period

 • First Flow nipple may need to be purchased separately